nodefluent/kafka-streams/website/docs/handling-message-schemas.md

 ---
 id: handlingMessageSchemas
-title: Message 'to' amd 'from' Apache Kafka
+title: Message 'to' and 'from' Apache Kafka
-sidebar_label: Message 'to' amd 'from' Apache Kafka
+sidebar_label: Message 'to' and 'from' Apache Kafka
 ---

-# Handling Message Schemas
+## Handling Message Schemas

 The following document should help you to understand how the internal streams are connected to Kafka Consumers and Producers and the schemes of Kafka Message.

-# Consume Schema (consuming payloads from Kafka topics)
+## Consume Schema (consuming payloads from Kafka topics)

 Lets assume this very simple stream that consumes a kafka topic: